-This will depend entirely on how frequently it’s used, how well it’s maintained, and the brand.
-For instance, a microwave that is used for normal cooking and is well-maintained can last up to 8 years.
+The lifespan of your microwave will depend entirely on how frequently it’s used, how well it’s maintained, and the brand.
+For instance, a microwave that is used for normal cooking and is well-maintained can last up to 10 years.

-But, if a microwave is used frequently by a large family and not maintained properly, it may only last around 4 years.
+But, if a large family uses a microwave frequently and it is not maintained properly, it can last around four years.

 What Are the Signs That a Microwave Is Going Bad?

-If your microwave takes longer than usual to heat up your food or if it makes weird sounds as it operates, you may need to repair or replace it.
+If your microwave takes longer than usual to heat your food or makes weird sounds as it operates, you’ll need to repair or replace it.
 A burning smell or a broken door can also indicate damage to the appliance.

 If you notice any of these issues or experience a different one, please take action right away to prevent any safety concerns.